Carlo000ml/RL4PG/README.md

 tensorboard --logdir=path_to_log_file
 ```

-Then open your browser at `http://localhost:6006/`. or whatever localhost number tensorboard is using
+Then open your browser at `http://localhost:6006/` or whatever localhost number tensorboard is using.

 ---